John Brisker: Disappearance

-It is unknown what happened to Brisker.
-His former SuperSonics teammates have speculated that he was killed while fighting as a mercenary or shot in an argument with persons in the Ugandan government.
-He was declared dead in absentia on May 29, 1985, by the medical examiner of King County for the purpose of settling his estate.
-However, the State Department could not confirm that Brisker had travelled to Africa; a spokesperson stated that "essentially, we don’t consider him dead."
+On May 29, 1985, Brisker was declared dead in absentia by the medical examiner of King County for the purpose of settling his estate.
+However, the State Department could not confirm that Brisker had ever travelled to Africa; a spokesperson stated that "essentially, we don’t consider him dead."
+The Ugandan Embassy and International Red Cross could not confirm that Brisker had died.
+After the ruling, Ralph believed that his brother was still alive and possibly a prisoner of war in Uganda.